Brennan Carroll leaving Seahawks coaching staff to become Arizona Wildcats offensive coordinator

 Carroll’s other son, Nate, has been with the Seahawks since 2011 in several roles, and has been receivers coach since 2018.

-Carroll said he was “really grateful” he has been able to work with his sons for so long.
-“Glenna (Carroll’s wife) and I are both really grateful for having a chance to be that close, our family kind of intact for a while here, and we’ve cherished it and dreaded the time it was going to come (to an end), He’s had a couple chances at other times and we were able to keep them here, but this one is just right with the right guy with Jedd Fisch and all that and he’s really excited about it and we’re excited for him.
+Pete Carroll said he was “really grateful” he has been able to work with his sons for so long.
+“Glenna (Carroll’s wife) and I are both really grateful for having a chance to be that close, our family kind of intact for a while here, and we’ve cherished it and dreaded the time it was going to come (to an end).
+He’s had a couple chances at other times and we were able to keep them here, but this one is just right with the right guy with Jedd Fisch and he’s really excited about it and we’re excited for him.
 But we’ve been very lucky to have this kind of connection that we’ve had and he’s done an incredibly good job for us.”

-Brennan Carroll also worked under his father at USC from 2002-09 as an offensive assistant, tight ends coach and recruiting coordinator.
-After a stint at the University of Miami from 2011-14 he rejoined his father in Seattle.
+Brennan Carroll also worked under his father at USC from 2002 to 2009 as an offensive assistant, tight ends coach and recruiting coordinator.
+After a stint at the University of Miami from 2011 to 2014 he rejoined his father in Seattle.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.